-- 1. You must be enrolled in a normal course load for your grade at Rolla Junior High, St Patrick Catholic School in Rolla, or an RPS virtual program. - You must have been promoted to a higher grade at the end of the previous year; however, even though you may have been promoted, you will be ineligible if you failed more than one course during the previous grading period.
+- 1. You must be enrolled in a normal course load for your grade. - 2.
+You must have been promoted to a higher grade at the end of the previous year; however, even though you may have been promoted, you will be ineligible if you failed more than one course the previous grading period.